California Supreme Court Confirms Employer’s Exit Searches Must Be On-The-Clock

 After Frlekin, How Can Employer Bag Checks Be Conducted?

-Prior cases addressing the de minimis rule have emphasized that employers are responsible for structuring routine work activities to occur “on the clock.” (see our article here on a Ninth Circuit case dealing with the application of the de minimis rule to employee bag checks.)
+Prior cases addressing the de minimis rule have emphasized that employers are responsible for structuring routine work activities to occur “on the clock.” (read our article on a Ninth Circuit case dealing with the application of the de minimis rule to employee bag checks.)
 Frlekin emphasizes the same point.
 One option is to structure facilities and policies to eliminate the need for bag searches.

 If routine security checks are unavoidable: